Friday, August 17, 2012

 How to Draw a Shark Attack, Lesson And Worksheet

 It is a very easy and basic project, even though the pose is full of drama.
-It is a favorite with young artists who loves the things of the sea.
+It is a favorite with young artists who love the things of the sea.

-I drew this for my own art students to give them as a take-home or warm-up activity.
-Teachers and parents will be able to use this in class and at home.
-You can give it out as an extra time activity or as a stand-alone as a confidence builder.
+I drew this for my art students to give them as a take-home or warm-up activity.
+Teachers and parents can use this in class and at home.
+You can give it out as an extra time activity or as a stand-alone, as a confidence builder.
 It can be sent home as an extra credit assignment.

 How to draw worksheet for an attacking shark